Skip to main content

 cache mirador

 Pre-warm the Mirador IIIF viewer cache for paged content items.
 When the IIIF server has not yet cached a paged item’s child images, the first visitor to that page experiences slow load times while the server processes the images.
-This command fetches a list of paged content URLs from a JSON endpoint and renders each one in a headless browser so the IIIF server caches the images before real visitors arrive.
+This command fetches a list of paged content URLs from either a JSON endpoint or a file, reads the Mirador settings embedded in each page’s Drupal settings JSON, and warms the related IIIF resources before real visitors arrive.

 sitectl isle cache mirador